BlueLogicLabs/planet-docs/docs/terms/privacy.md

 # Privacy policy

-**Windi is in public beta and this privacy policy is a draft.
-If you have any questions or concerns, please contact us at hello@windi.app.**
+**Planet is in public beta and this privacy policy is a draft.
+If you have any questions or concerns, please contact us at hello@planet.ink.**

-This privacy policy informs you about the nature, scope and purpose of the processing of personal data (hereinafter referred to as "data") within our website (windi.app) and web application (our “Platform”), functions and content associated with it.
+This privacy policy informs you about the nature, scope and purpose of the processing of personal data (hereinafter referred to as "data") within our website (planet.ink) and web application (our “Platform”), functions and content associated with it.

 We process your personal data in line with this Privacy Policy and in accordance with Wyoming Privacy Laws and the General Data Protection Regulation (GDPR).